mattbierner/blog.mattbierner.com/_posts/2020-03-16-things-i-clicked-so-that-they-would-die.md

 See, I've long wondered what the gameplay of a first person shooter would look like if you only saw the exact frame when the player pressed the fire button.
 Would this capture any humorous scenes?
 Would there be any patterns?
 Would it provide any insights?
 And given that most everything in Seattle has been canceled in recent days, I decided now was as good a time as any to finally answer this most pressing question.

-So over the weekend, I played through the *Halo: Combat Evolved* remaster on PC using simple script that captures a 600 pixel square in the middle of the screen for each mouse click.
+So over the weekend, I played through the *Halo: Combat Evolved* remaster on PC using a simple script that captures a 600 pixel square in the middle of the screen for each mouse click.
 I played through the game twice: first on easy and then on legendary.

 On easy, the campaign required some 5,750 clicks.
-I found it to be a mostly run forward and click things affair, with only handful of deaths (mostly self inflicted).
+I found it to be a mostly run forward and click things affair, with only a handful of deaths (mostly self inflicted).
 Combining all these images into a montage presents a more or less complete view of all things you click on during a linear campaign play through.

 {% include image.html file="easy-small.png"  description="Playthough on easy" %}

 Legendary on the other hand required some 13,700 clicks (almost 250% more clicks than easy!).
 On that difficulty, the game is still just as punishing as I remember and I died a lot.
 Probably a quarter of this play through was spent on the second half of *Truth and Reconciliation* (represented by the purple tinged areas near the top) because God damn that level!
-This means that composite image captures me playing through the same difficult sections over and over again.
+This means that the composite image captures me playing through the same difficult sections over and over again.

 {% include image.html file="legendary-small.png" description="Play through on Legendary" %}